h2non/nightmare-google-oauth2/README.md

 It provides a simple and reliable [programmatic](#programmatic-api) interface which abstracts you about performing any kind of manual steps related to the authentication, authorization and handshake process to obtain a valid OAuth2 token, which is usually done manually from the user in the web browser

-For command-line solution, see [google-oauth2-token](https://github.com/h2non/google-oauth2-token)
+For nightware-agnostic interface and command-line solution, see [google-oauth2-token](https://github.com/h2non/google-oauth2-token)

 ## Installation